 Click here to sign up and be informed about local actions you can take to stop gun violence

-The Stop Gun Violence Virginia license plate Bill, HB 287, has passed a Virginia General Assembly conference committee and is expected to be signed into law.
+The Stop Gun Violence Virginia license plate Bill, HB 287, has been signed into law.

-To apply for this license plate before May 1st, follow these instructions:
+To apply for this license plate, follow these instructions:

 You can write letters to your local, state, and national representatives.
 The Brady Campaign has tips on how to organize your letter effectively here.